Asian shares, US futures sink as virus crisis deepens - KVIA

 A sharp surge in cases and in deaths across the region, especially in Southeast Asia, have also raised the level of alarm.

 Shutdowns mean less demand for oil.
-U.S. crude has dropped about 21%, moving below $20 a barrel last week for the first time since February 2002.
-However, on Monday benchmark crude was up 10 cents at $22.73 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. crude has dropped about 21%, dipping below $20 a barrel last week for the first time since February 2002.
+However, on Monday benchmark crude was up 22 cents at $22.85 per barrel in electronic trading on the New York Mercantile Exchange.

-Sweeping shutdowns in many countries and resulting layoffs raise the spectre of a global recession.
+Sweeping shutdowns in many countries and resulting layoffs raise the specter of a global recession.

 Ultimately, investors say they need to see the number of new infections stop accelerating for the market to end its prolonged, bouncing tumble to lows not seen for over a decade.